zeroincombenze/tools/docs/pypi_z0bug_odoo/rtd_description.rst

 So, as of today, you don't need to include a `.coveragerc` into the repository, If you do it, it will be simply ignored.

-**NOTE:** the current configuration automatically ignores `*_example` modules from coverage check.
-See `maintainer-tools CONTRIBUTING doc <https://github.com/OCA/maintainer-tools/blob/master/CONTRIBUTING.md#tests>`_ for further info on tests.

 Names used for the test databases
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-MQT has a nice feature of organizing your testing databases.
+z0bug_odoo has a nice feature of organizing your testing databases.
 You might want to do that if you want to double them up as
 staging DBs or if you want to work with an advanced set of
 templates in order to speed up your CI pipeline.
 Just specify at will:

 `MQT_TEMPLATE_DB='mqt_odoo_template' MQT_TEST_DB='mqt_odoo_test'`.

-Give us feedback on you experiences, and if you could share findings
-from your use case, there might be some grateful people around.

 Isolated pylint+flake8 checks